Competition Rules – Updated August, 2019

 - Beginner to Intermediate/Intermediate to Advanced: individuals who achieve first place in cumulative scores at the end of the year in any of the three competitions automatically advance to the next group the following season.
-Additionally, any individual accumulating 3 or more second or third place medals within 3 consecutive years of competition will advance to the next level the season after meeting this requirement.
+Additionally, any individual accumulating 3 or more second or third place medals within 3 consecutive years of competition at the same level will advance to the next level the season after meeting this requirement.

-- Advanced to Salon: Advanced members do not automatically enter the salon group.
+- Advanced to Salon: Advanced group members do not automatically enter the salon group.
 Salon group membership is by invitation only.
 Members must have participated in both digital and print competitions and be active members of the club.

 - Competitions are open only to SJCC members in good standing.

-- Images that have previously acquired eight, or nine points in an SJCC competition are not eligible.
+- Images that have previously acquired eight or nine points in an SJCC competition are not eligible.